neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 ## Example Usage
 The Makefile supports 3 different lifecycle options that chain together:

-1. `make image` -- Building the Docker image
+1. `make image-gcs` or `make image-bigquery`  -- Building the Docker images
-2. `make build` -- Building the Dataflow Flex Template json file
+2. `make build-gcs` or `make build-bigquery` -- Building the Dataflow Flex Template json files
-3. `make run`   -- Running a job using the Flex Template
+3. `make run-gcs` or `make run-bigquery` -- Running a job using the Flex Template

 ### Building the Images
+Two images are currently supported:

+- `Dockerfile.gcs` -- builds an image for the GCS-based template
+- `Dockerfile.bigquery` -- builds an image for the BigQuery-based template

-To validate the `Dockerfile` logic, you can run `make image` and it will use the Google Cloud Build service to create and store an image in Google Container Registry.
+To validate the `Dockerfile` logic, you can run `make image-gcs` or `make image-bigquery` and it will use the Google Cloud Build service to create and store an image in Google Container Registry.

-> If you add files to the project, you may need to update the `Dockerfile` and
+> If you add files to the project, you may need to update the `Dockerfile`s and
 > possibly the `Makefile`

 ### Building the Templates
-To build and deploy a template file (to a GCS bucket), run `make build` while providing the following parameters:
+To build and deploy a template file (to a GCS bucket), run `make build-gcs` or `make build-bigquery` while providing the following parameters:

 - `TEMPLATE_URI` -- a GCS uri that points to the location for the Google Flex Template builder's output.
-- `MODE` -- the target pipeline mode (either `gcs` or `bigquery`)

 Example:

 ```
 # Build a template for GCS integration
-$ make build MODE=gcs TEMPLATE_URI="gs://my-bucket/template_gcs.json"
+$ make build-gcs TEMPLATE_URI="gs://my-bucket/template_gcs.json"

 # Build a template for BigQuery integration
-$ make build MODE=bigquery TEMPLATE_URI="gs://my_bucket/template_bq.json"
+$ make build-bigquery TEMPLATE_URI="gs://my_bucket/template_bq.json"
 ```

-> Note: `make build` will trigger `make image`, so no need to run that step
+> Note: `make build-gcs` and `make build-bigquery` will trigger the appropriate
+> `make image-{gcs,bigquery}` task, so no need to run that step manually.
-> manually.

 ## The Graph Model